 How to Fix Windows Laptop Speakers Not Working?

-Before we begin, it’s best to confirm if the problem is with your laptop speakers.
-To test this, you can right-click on the speaker icon on your taskbar.
+Before moving on with the solutions, first test the speakers.
+Right-click on the speaker icon on your taskbar.
 You’ll see a small pop-up window with settings.
 Click on the Playback tab.
 Now, right-click on Speakers and click on Test.
 Windows will play sounds on both sides of the speaker.

 Troubleshoot Audio Issues

-If you’re using Windows, you can directly troubleshoot any issues with the audio with the Troubleshoot feature.
-This feature helps fix any minor bugs and errors in the audio system.
+This troubleshooting feature helps fix any minor bugs and errors in the audio system.
 Here’s how you can do it:

 - Access Settings from the Start menu.